Geometry of Gaussian free field sign clusters and random interlacements: Introduction

 We will prove the following result, which makes \eqref{eq:MainGFFinformal} precise.
 For reference, conditions \eqref{p0}, \eqref{Ahlfors}, \eqref{Green} and \eqref{weakSecIso} appearing in \eqref{eq:mainGFF2} are defined in Section \ref{2}.
 All but \eqref{p0} depend on the choice of metric $d$ on $G$.
 Following \eqref{intro:Volume+Green}, in assuming that conditions \eqref{Ahlfors}, \eqref{Green} and \eqref{weakSecIso} are met in various statements below, we understand \nolinebreak that

 \begin{The} \end{The}

-The proof of Theorem \ref{T:mainresultGFF} is given in Section \ref{sectionpercsigncluster}.
-For a list of pertinent examples, see \eqref{intro:Gex1} and Section \ref{secpre}, notably Corollary \ref{C:examples} below, which implies that all conditions appearing in \eqref{eq:mainGFF2} hold true for the graphs listed in \eqref{intro:Gex1}, and in particular for $\Z^d$, $d \geq 3$.
-Some progress in the direction of Theorem \ref{T:mainresultGFF} was obtained in the recent work \cite{DrePreRod} by the authors, where it was shown that $h_*(\Z^d)>0$.
+The proof of Theorem \ref{T:mainresultGFF} is given in Section \ref{denouement}.
+For a list of pertinent examples, see \eqref{intro:Gex1} and Section \ref{secpre}, notably Corollary \ref{C:examples} below, which implies that all conditions appearing in \eqref{eq:mainGFF2} hold true for the graphs listed in \eqref{intro:Gex1}.
+Some progress in the direction of Theorem \ref{T:mainresultGFF} was obtained in the recent work \cite{DrePreRod} by the authors, where it was shown that $h_*(\Z^d)>0$ for all $d\geq3$.
+Combining this with the sharpness result \cite{MR4568695}, which was initially released a couple of years after the first version of this article, one can deduce Theorem~\ref{T:mainresultGFF} on $\Z^d$, $d\geq3$, but not on other graphs satisfying \eqref{eq:condconvention}.
 The sole existence of an infinite sign cluster without proof of \eqref{eqhbar2} at small enough $h\geq 0$ can be obtained under slightly weaker assumptions, see condition \eqref{weakSecIso'} in Remark \ref{R:wsi'1} and Theorem \ref{thmconclusion} below.
 As an immediate consequence of \eqref{eqhbar1}, \eqref{eqhbar2} and \eqref{eq:mainGFF2}, we note that for all $h< \bar h$, and in particular when $h=0$, denoting by $\mathscr{C}^h(x)$ the cluster of $x$ in $E^{\geq h}$,

 The parameter $\overbar{h},$ or a slight modification of it, see Remark \ref{lastremark}, \ref{lastremark1}) below, has already appeared when $G= \Z^d$ in \cite{MR3390739}, \cite{MR3417515}, \cite{MR3568036}, \cite{MR3650417}, \cite{MR3774433} and \cite{chiarini2018entropic} to test various geometric properties of the percolation cluster in $E^{\geqslant h}$ in the regime $h<\overbar{h};$ note that $\overbar{h}>-\infty$ is known to hold on $\Z^d$ as a consequence of Theorem 2.7 in \cite{MR3390739}, thus making these results not vacuously true, but little is known about $\overbar h$ otherwise.
 These findings can now be combined with Theorem \ref{T:mainresultGFF}.
 For instance, as a consequence of \eqref{eq:mainGFF2} and Theorem 1.1 in \cite{MR3568036}, when $G=\Z^d$, denoting by $\mathscr{C}_{\infty}^{+}$ the infinite $+$-sign cluster,